penful/Causal_HM_streaming/README.md

 ## Data

-- data.Rdata: contains some pseudo data used for the illustrative example
+- dtt1.Rdata: contains some pseudo data used for the illustrative example

 ## Code and Results